Kernel Operations on the GPU, with Autodiff, without Memory Overflows: Introduction

 \section{Introduction}

-Recent advances in machine learning have been driven by the diffusion of two pieces of software: automatic differentiation engines and GPU backends for tensor computations.
-Today, thanks to the \texttt{TensorFlow} or \texttt{PyTorch} libraries \cite{tensorflow, pytorch}, users routinely perform gradient descent on functions that involve millions of parameters.
+Recent advances in machine learning have been driven by the diffusion of two pieces of software: automatic differentiation and GPU backends for tensor computations.
+Today, thanks to {\new e.g.} the \texttt{TensorFlow} or \texttt{PyTorch} libraries \cite{tensorflow, pytorch}, users routinely perform gradient descent on functions that involve millions of parameters.

-These two frameworks keep a focus on tensor-like arrays, with a strong support of convolution and linear algebra routines.
-They are perfectly suited to the design of convolutional neural networks but also have clear limitations: the \emph{transfer} and \emph{storage} of large quadratic buffers may prevent users of \textbf{kernel methods} or \textbf{distance matrices} to scale up their method to large data sets.

-To work around this problem, a common option is to wrap a custom \texttt{Python} operator around a handcrafted piece of \texttt{C++/CUDA} code.
-This method can lead to optimal runtimes, but is reserved to advanced coders and lacks flexibility.
-In order to lower the barrier of entry to state-of-the-art performances, domain-specific compilers have thus been proposed for image processing and deep learning: see for instance the \texttt{Halide} \cite{Halide}, \texttt{TVM} \cite{tvm} or \texttt{Tiramisu} \cite{tiramisu} libraries.
-These frameworks are ambitious, but none of them really suits the needs of theorists in the machine learning community: they generally do not support optimal schemes for kernel methods or require an understanding of low-level parallel computing to be setup.
+{\new These high-level \texttt{Python} frameworks unlock the use of massively parallel hardware for machine learning research.
+Under the hood, they rely on \texttt{C++} routines that are often supported by hardware manufacturers: the \texttt{cuBLAS} and \texttt{cuDNN} libraries edited by Nvidia provide the binaries for linear algebra and convolutions that power a majority of deep learning models.
+In practice, the presence of a complete software stack (from low-level binaries to well-documented \texttt{Python} libraries) is a prerequisite for the widespread adoption of a research idea by the machine learning community.
+The \texttt{KeOps} library intends to provide such a solid numerical foundation for all methods that involve large distance or kernel matrices.
+A motivating example is the computation of pair-wise interactions of the form:

+where $\M$ and $\N$ range from a hundred to a billion, $x_1$, \dots, $x_\M$ and $y_1$, \dots, $y_\N$ all belong to a common vector space $\R^\D$, the signals $b_1$, \dots, $b_\N$ are real numbers and $k(x,y)$ is a Gaussian kernel of deviation $\sigma > 0$.
+This operation is often understood as a matrix-vector product with a Gaussian kernel matrix $(K_{i,j}) = (k(x_i,y_j))$, or equivalently as a convolution with the kernel function $k$ that is sampled on the point clouds $(x_i)$ and $(y_j)$.

+To perform this computation, common practice is to create an explicit $\M$-by-$\N$ buffer $(K_{i,j})$ and compute Eq.~(\ref{eq:gaussian_product}) with a linear algebra routine.
+Unfortunately, this method requires the \emph{storage} of the kernel matrix as a contiguous array in memory and does not scale when $\M$ and $\N$ are in the order of $50$k or more.
+To work around this problem, a common strategy is thus to decompose Eq.~(\ref{eq:gaussian_product}) as a collection of smaller matrix-vector products using a \texttt{Python} or \texttt{Matlab} ``\texttt{for}'' loop.
+This method alleviates memory issues but remains inefficient in spaces of dimension $\D \leqslant 100$: the \emph{transfer} of the tiles of the kernel matrix $(K_{i,j})$ between different layers of GPU memory remains a narrow bottleneck for computations. }